It’s not just about lung cancer. Here’s what else to know.

 To work with a counselor to help you create a plan for quitting, call the Tennessee Tobacco Quitline, 1 800-784-8669, or use it online at tnquitline.org.

-Those at highest risk for lung cancer are ages 55 to 74; and current or former smokers with 30 or more pack years.
+Those at highest risk for lung cancer are ages 50 to 80; and have smoked within the past 15 years, with a 20 pack-year history, meaning smoking a pack a day for 20 years — or the equivalent, such as smoking half-pack a day for 40 years.
 See if lung cancer screenings are right for you.